redhat-scholars/istio-tutorial/readme.md

 ## Istio RouteRule Changes
 ### recommendations:v2
-We can experiment with Istio routing rules by making a change to RecommendationsController.java like
+We can experiment with Istio routing rules by making a change to RecommendationsController.java like the following and creating a "v2" docker image.

 ```
 System.out.println("Big Red Dog v2 " + cnt);